Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications

+\ACKNOWLEDGMENT{We thank the review team for their constructive feedback that lead to improved presentation of the content.
+This research is supported, in part, by ONR grants N00014-19-1-2321 and N00014-22-1-2602, AFOSR grant FA9550-22-1-0365, the Institute for Basic Science (IBS-R029-C1, Y2), the FOUR Brain Korea 21 Program (NRF-5199990113928), the National Research Foundation of Korea (NRF-2022M3J6A1063021), the KAIST Starting Fund (KAIST-G04220016), NSF grant CMMI 1454548, and Early Postdoc Mobility Fellowship SNSF grant P2ELP2\_195149.}

-\ABSTRACT{ We consider a general conic mixed-binary set where each homogeneous conic constraint involves an affine function of independent continuous variables and an epigraph variable associated with a nonnegative function, $f_j$, of common binary variables.
-Sets of this form naturally arise as substructures in a number of applications including mean-risk optimization, chance-constrained problems, portfolio optimization, lot-sizing and scheduling, fractional programming, variants of the best subset selection problem, and distributionally robust chance-constrained programs.
-When all of the functions $f_j$'s are submodular, we give a convex hull description of this set that relies on characterizing the epigraphs of $f_j$'s.
+\ABSTRACT{ We consider a general conic mixed-binary set where each homogeneous conic constraint $j$ involves an affine function of independent continuous variables and an epigraph variable associated with a nonnegative function, $f_j$, of common binary variables.
+Sets of this form naturally arise as substructures in a number of applications including mean-risk optimization, chance-constrained problems, portfolio optimization, lot-sizing and scheduling, fractional programming, variants of the best subset selection problem, a class of sparse semidefinite programs, and distributionally robust chance-constrained programs.
+We give a convex hull description of this set that relies on simultaneous characterization of the epigraphs of $f_j$'s, which is easy to do when all functions $f_j$'s are submodular.
 Our result unifies and generalizes an existing result in two important directions.
 First, it considers \emph{multiple general convex cone} constraints instead of a single second-order cone type constraint.
 Second, it takes \emph{arbitrary nonnegative functions} instead of a specific submodular function obtained from the square root of an affine function.
-We close by demonstrating the applicability of our results in the context of a number of broad problem classes. }
+We close by demonstrating the applicability of our results in the context of a number of problem classes. }